 Carr-Harris Cup 2023 Celebrates Hockey's Oldest Rivalry

 The latest installment of the Carr-Harris Cup - the world's oldest hockey rivalry between Queen's University and the Royal Military College - was played on February.
-2nd, 2023 and the local tradition did not disappoint as it turned out to be an overtime thriller.
+8th, 2024 before another large crowd at the Slush Puppie Place.

-Prior to the opening faceoff there were some very important awards that were handed out.
-The Original Hall of Fame was very excited to present the inaugural Bill Fitsell Memorial Awards.
+Prior to the opening faceoff there was some very important hardware that were handed out.
+The Original Hall of Fame was honored to present the Bill Fitsell Memorial Awards for the second year.
 The awards were presented to the top graduating player on each team as chosen by their head coach.
 The criteria for the choices included leadership both on and off the ice, academic achievement, sportmanship and community involvement.
+This years recipients were Chris Paquette from RMC and Alex Robert from Queen's.

 Bill Fitsell was one of the great historians and ambassadors that Kingston hockey has ever known.
 Fitsell passed away in December 2020 and it was imperative that some fitting and perpetual honour be created in his name.
 Bill always had a soft spot in his heart for graduating players whenever he attended a Carr-Harris game.
 He would seek out the graduating players on both sides following the game and congratulate them on completing their university hockey careers.
 With that in mind, it was only fitting that we at the Hall of Fame create awards that honoured Bill's name and paid tribute to the top graduating player each year from each school.
 Fitsell served in every capacity on the Hall of Fame board including a period as President and he was one of the integral figures in 1986 that created the Carr-Harris game and we are sure that Bill would be proud of what a great local tradiotion this event has evolved into.